borntofrappe/the-nature-of-code/README.md

 ### Tree

+Multiple demos:

-- push, pop functions
+- `Transformation matrix` drawing a tree with push, pop functions and with thinner branches.
+Angle mapped to the cursor horizontal coordinate

-- thinner branches
-- map angle
+- `Stochastic` modifying the perfect self-similarity to have branches of different lengths, or at different angles

+- `Object oriented` describing the line with a dedicated entity and the tree with a collection of lines

+- `Noise` modifying the angle with a noise function to emulate a gentle breeze